Your Hormone Advisor Pharmacist Frank

 Is It Just Vanity?

 Being concerned about hair loss may seem vain.
-Everyone has a bad hair day, right?
+Everyone has a bad hair day.
 In actuality, it’s not vanity at all.
-It may feel like one more thing piling on to the already long list of things that seem to be “going wrong” with your body – poor sleep, lack of concentration, faulty memory and low libido.
-Then your hair begins to thin, or worse, fall out in clumps.
+It may feel like one more thing piling on to the already long list of things that seem to be “going wrong” with your body – poor sleep, lack of concentration, faulty memory, and low libido.
+Then, your hair begins to thin or fall out in clumps.
 All of these symptoms, including hair changes, are indications that your hormones are out of balance.
-A number of factors can cause hormone imbalance, and it’s easy to ignore when the signs are mostly invisible.
-When they begin to affect how you look, as in hair loss, that’s when most women take action.
+Several factors can cause hormone imbalance, and it’s easy to ignore when the signs are mostly invisible.
+When they begin to affect how you look, as in hair loss, most women take action.

-Your hair is typically one of the first areas, along with skin and nails, to manifest signs of hormonal imbalance, poor nutrition and illness.
-It’s normal for a woman to experience a small amount of hair loss each day, around 50 to 100 strands is average.
-Excessive hair loss and hair thinning indicates that something else is at work.
-A complicated set of factors, including hormonal and metabolic imbalances, emotional stress and nutritional deficiencies can be attributed to the cause of accelerated hair loss.
+Your hair is typically one of the first areas, along with skin and nails, to manifest signs of hormonal imbalance, poor nutrition, and illness.
+It’s normal for a woman to experience a small amount of hair loss each day; around 50 to 100 strands are average.
+Excessive hair loss and hair thinning indicate that something else is at work.
+A complicated set of factors, including hormonal and metabolic imbalances, emotional stress, and nutritional deficiencies, can be attributed to the cause of accelerated hair loss.

 Hair Anatomy

 A strand of hair is composed of extruded, compacted dead cells.
-Everything you put into your body eventually comes out in your hair, usually within three to six months.
-Similar to growth rings in a tree, the strata of cells in a strand of hair paint an unflinching picture of where you’ve been and under what conditions.
-This is one reason many alternative health practitioners look at the quality and quantity of patients’ hair as a valuable diagnostic tool.
+Everything you put into your body comes out in your hair, usually within three to six months.
+Like growth rings in a tree, the strata of cells in a strand of hair paint an unflinching picture of where you’ve been and under what conditions.
+This is one reason many alternative health practitioners consider the quality and quantity of patients’ hair a valuable diagnostic tool.
 But hair itself is only the visible part of the story.
 Hair grows from living follicles in the skin of the scalp.
-At the shaft, or root, of the hair all of your major systems are at work, including your circulatory, endocrine and central nervous system.
+All of your major systems are at work at the shaft, or root, of the hair, including your circulatory, endocrine, and central nervous systems.
 That’s why it hurts when someone pulls your hair!

 Hair Loss Demystified

-Every hair follicle cycles through four distinct phases on a regular basis: growth or anagen, transition or catagen, resting or telogen and returning growth or mesanagen.
-A full cycle can last anywhere from two to five years per follicle.
-Unusual hair loss and thinning occurs when a follicle is stuck in the telogen or resting phase.
-Bald spots occur when a large group of follicles turns off all in the same area.
-Most of the time this happens slowly, but in severe cases can happen all at once, causing a clump of hair to fall out.
+Every hair follicle regularly cycles through four distinct phases: growth or anagen, transition or catagen, resting or telogen, and returning hair growth or mesanagen.
+An entire cycle can last anywhere from two to five years per follicle.
+Unusual hair loss and thinning occur when a strand is stuck in the telogen or resting phase.
+Bald spots appear when a large group of follicles turns off, all in the same area.
+Most of the time, this happens slowly, but in severe cases, it can happen all at once, causing a clump of hair to fall out.
 It’s almost as if someone turns off a switch internally.
-The reasons for this happening are highly individual, but can include any combination of the following:
+The reasons for this happening are highly individual but can include any combination of the following:

 • Stress (emotional and physical)